nice-devone/nice-cxone-mobile-sdk-ios/docs/cs-oauth.md

 After successful connection, the SDK will automatically exchange the authorization code for an access token and manage the token lifecycle.

+> Warning: It is necessary to have the authorization ALWAYS freshly generated.
+It can't be reused for new secured sessions flow.
+> The CXoneChatSDK now contains `CXoneChatError.transactionTokenExpired` error that requires to re-trigger OAuth flow to obtain new authorization code and
+> code verifier.

+> Warning: For every new secured session, you must generate a fresh authorization code and PKCE code verifier.
+> Previously issued codes and verifiers cannot be reused.
+If the SDK throws `CXoneChatError.transactionTokenExpired`,
+> handle it by restarting the OAuth flow to obtain a new authorization code and code verifier.

 ## Complete Code Example

 Below is a simplified example of how to implement the OAuth flow in your app: